Raffy23/boinc-webmanager/doc/Server-API.md

 Program.

-POST requests that are made by the client encode the data into the JSON format, while the server will always answer in the message pack format.
-If the client does support gzip compression it will used to compress the ``/language`` endpoint.
+POST requests that are made by the client encode the data into the JSON format, while the server will encode the responses in either json or the message pack format.
+If the client does support gzip compression it will used to compress the `/language` endpoint.

 ### Authentication
 To be able to use all REST functions the client has to login and retrieve a JWT-Token.